Categories

 Transfer pricing

-Article 34 of the UAE CIT Law confirms the requirement for related party transactions to be conducted in accordance with the arm’s length principle.
-Furthermore, it outlines the five traditional OECD transfer pricing methods as being appropriate to support the arm’s length nature of related party arrangements, while allowing the use of other methods where required.
+The UAE CIT Law requires related party transactions to be conducted in accordance with the arm’s length principle.
+It outlines the five traditional OECD TP methods as appropriate to support the arm’s length nature of related party arrangements while allowing the use of other methods where required.

 Administration and enforcement

-• The MoF seems to remain the competent authority for the purposes of multi-lateral / bilateral agreements and the international exchange of information.
+• The MoF remains the competent authority for the purposes of multi-lateral / bilateral agreements and the international exchange of information.

 • Businesses will need to obtain a Tax Registration Number with the FTA.